expo/expo/docs/pages/launcher/distribution-for-ios.md

 <br />

 You can transfer the app folder via email, shared network directory, or however you would transfer an arbitrary file.
-You may want to compress the .app folder to facilitate the transfer.
+You may want to compress the `app/` folder to facilitate the transfer.

 ### 3. Install on simulator

-After launching your simulator, you can simply drag the .app/ folder from your file explorer onto the running simulator to install it.
+After launching your simulator, you can simply drag the `app/` folder from your file explorer onto the running simulator to install it.

 If you would prefer to install via the command line you can do so via `xcrun simctl install booted [path to .app folder]`

 ## If you are installing on a physical device

-> 💡 The process for installing a development client build is currently **very manual**.
-We are hard at work to provide a smoother flow for developers utiliziing our build service.
+> 💡 The process for installing a dev launcher build is currently **very manual**.
+We are hard at work to provide a smoother flow for developers utilizing our build service.

 ### 1. Collect the UDID for any devices that will need to load the application